openstack-archive/fuel-specs/specs/8.0/multirack-in-fuel-ui.rst

 #.
 Extend `Cluster` DB model with the new attribute, make corresponding
    changes in API
 #.
-Include node network group option to environment node list sorters
+Include Node network group option to environment node list sorters
    and filters scope.
 #.
-Display node network group name in the node details pop-up.
+Display Node network group name in the node details pop-up.
+#.
+Show Node network group on Networks tab.

 Dependencies